Constipation

 • If there is a family history of bowel disease (cancer, coeliac disease, or inflammatory bowel disease).

-The diagnosis of conditions like Irritable Bowel Syndrome with Constipation (IBS-C), Functional Constipation, and Opioid-Induced Constipation relies on the Rome IV Diagnostic Criteria for Disorder of Gut-Brain Interaction (DGBI).
+The diagnosis of conditions like irritable bowel syndrome with Constipation (IBS-C), Functional Constipation, and Opioid-Induced Constipation relies on the Rome IV Diagnostic Criteria for Disorder of Gut-Brain Interaction (DGBI).

 Irritable Bowel Syndrome (IBS)